stanleySimeon/laravel-login-project/README.md

 # Login Application

-> A simple login application built with Laravel and Tailwind CSS (a utility-first CSS framework for rapidly building custom designs) that allows users to register, login, logout and reset their password.
+> A simple login application built with Laravel and Tailwind CSS (a utility-first CSS framework for rapidly building custom designs) that allows users to register, login, and logout.

 ## Screenshots